 Mazda Mazda5 Interior

-- "For the most part, the interior works brilliantly." -- Motor Trend
+- "For the most part, the interior works brilliantly." -- Motor Trend (2012)

 - "The sliding doors provide outstanding entry and exit to the 2nd row.
-Even the third row is reasonably easy to enter thanks to the 2nd-row seats' slide-and-fold action." -- Consumer Guide
+Even the third row is reasonably easy to enter thanks to the 2nd-row seats' slide-and-fold action." -- Consumer Guide (2013)

 - "A caveat does come with that last row, though.
 The pair of 3rd-row seats are small and most suitable for children.
-The second row, on the other hand, offers plenty of individual space and commendable legroom." -- Kelley Blue Book
+The second row, on the other hand, offers plenty of individual space and commendable legroom." -- Kelley Blue Book (2013)

 - "Most switchgear is simple and handy with clear markings.
 Many climate and audio settings are displayed on a small screen mounted high on the central control area of the dashboard.
 Much information is displayed in this compact area, so until you know where to fix your gaze it can take a bit of concentration to find the information you're looking for.
-The radio has numerous control buttons; again some acclimation will be required." -- Consumer Guide
+The radio has numerous control buttons; again some acclimation will be required." -- Consumer Guide (2013)

 Next Steps: Mazda Mazda5

-- Find low financing rates for the Mazda Mazda5
+- View the best prices for the 2014 Mazda Mazda5

-- See what others paid for the 2013 Mazda Mazda5
+- See what others paid for the 2014 Mazda Mazda5

 - See Minivans rankings